Pamelaberge/CapraProject/README.md

 # Capra Project
-Object detection for mobile robots using pythong
+Object detection for mobile robots using python